Hebden Bridge Hostel, The Birchcliffe Centre, Hebden Bridge, W Yorks, HX7 8DG

-This accommodation is available to individuals, gives a Best Price Guarantee, is an 'Eco Hostel', has a pub within walking distance and is on the walking festivals page, the Land's End to John O' Groats Cycle Route, the Wedding Venue page, the ideal for retreats page, the City, Backpacker and Boutique Hostels map and the Pennine Way.
+This accommodation is available to individuals, gives a Best Price Guarantee, is an 'Eco Hostel' and has a pub within walking distance.
+It is on the walking festivals page, the Land's End to John O' Groats Cycle Route, the Wedding Venue page, the ideal for retreats page, the City, Backpacker and Boutique Hostels map and the Pennine Way.

 MapView Nearby Hostels

 After walking my third day of the Pennine Way my destination was Hebden Bridge Eco-Hostel, and my friend decided to join me there.
 The hostel is located on the east end of town and up a hill, but this gave us the advantage of being able to pass by the artisanal shops, sidewalk cafes, and art galleries that lined the streets.Read More

 The South Pennines Walk and Ride Festival, 7th-22nd Sept 2019

 17days of celebration in the beautiful hills and valleys of the South Pennines.
 Join events for families, cyclists, horse riders and walkers.

 The South Pennines Walk and Ride Festival, 7th – 22nd Sept 2019 is the perfect opportunity to explore the wild and wonderful South Pennines landscape around Hebden Bridge, its heather-covered moors, steep-sided valleys, canals, reservoirs and packhorse trails.
 Spanning the Yorkshire Lancashire border this area has a fascinating history, offering everything from Neolithic stone carvings to world-changing industrial heritage and many hidden gems.
 Over the centuries it has inspired artists and writers and those who visit and those who stay.